 Producer Mary Kerr

 Sound Designer Jim Dawson

-World Premiere at the Museum of Modern Art, New York,
+World Premiere, The Museum of Modern Art, New York, February 17

 DIRECTOR/PRODUCER/EDITOR Amy Jenkins is an American artist whose installations, films, and photography have been exhibited, screened and collected internationally.
 Her works, which focus on themes such as familial relationships, desire, and gender identity, have been exhibited at museums including The National Gallery of Art, Washington, DC; The Haifa Museum, Haifa, Israel; Oberösterreichisches Landesmuseum, Linz, Austria; the Akron Art Museum, Ohio; and Palm Beach ICA, FL.
 Her solo exhibitions include Athens Institute for Contemporary Art, GA; Brattleboro Museum, VT; Kustera Tilton Gallery, NYC, Sioux City Art Center, IA, and John Michael Kohler Art Center, WI.
 Jenkins’ has been a LEF Foundation Robert Flaherty Film Seminar Fellow, and a two- time nominee for the CalArts Alpert Award in Film/Video.
 Jenkins’ first film, the short experimental documentary Audrey Superhero, was reviewed in the NY Times, and her artwork has been reviewed in many publications, including The NY Times, ARTnews, Bomb, Performing Arts Journal, and The Village Voice.
 Visit her website at: www.amyjenkins.net.